SimonHFrost/jekyll_blog/_posts/2024-04-03-opportunities-in-mexico.md

 Low health and safety standards combined with consistent heat (a breeding ground for bacteria), result in risky dining situations.
 Locals seem to have developed immunities to a lot of the common illnesses but I’ve heard countless stories from foreigners that usually end up visiting pharmacy sponsored doctors (pills pills pills!).

-It’s hard as a tourist to try the local, cheaper food at street stalls as confidence in food safety is low especially when facilities like running water or refrigeration don’t exist.
+It’s hard as a tourist to try the local, cheaper food at street stalls as it's hard to not think you'll get sick when stalls don't have running water or refrigeration.
 Not only does this prevent foreigners from having a more authentic experience, it reduces much needed additional income for small businesses, which can help improve social mobility.

 ## Electronics

-![Opportunities in Mexico electronics](/assets/opportunities-in-mexico/opportunities-in-mexico-electronics.jpg) *City square lit up in Valle de Bravo*
+![Opportunities in Mexico electronics](/assets/opportunities-in-mexico/opportunities-in-mexico-electronics.jpg) *City square lights in Valle de Bravo*
 {: style="text-align: center;"}

 Not only is it hard to source quality electronics, but they’re often more expensive and have inconsistent consumer guarantees.
 E-commerce is also difficult due to unpredictable delivery times, and lack of locations to receive packages like drop-off stores or packet stations.

-Power systems are also more volatile, with home power strips being rated at a certain level of protection.
-It’s suggested to protect expensive equipment with surge protectors.
+Power systems are also more volatile, with home power strips being rated at a certain levels and it’s suggested to protect expensive equipment with surge protectors.

 Digital systems are generally slower, or not as feature complete.
 Checkout systems take longer, adoption of modern payment methods such as contactless aren’t as prevalent.